 Members of the faculty have held fellowships from the National Endowment for the Humanities, the John Simon Guggenheim Memorial Foundation, the American Council of Learned Societies, the American Antiquarian Society, the American Philosophical Society, the Fulbright Commission, and the National Science Foundation.
 Two members of the faculty have been finalists for the Pulitzer Prize.

 The History Department is pleased to collaborate with research centers and initiatives on campus and in the Five College community, including the following :

 Interdisciplinary Studies Institute (ISI)

-Massachusetts Center for Renaissance Studies
+Arthur F. Kinney Center for Interdisciplinary Renaissance Studies